 To wit: the distribution of land during the early years of Spanish rule had to start somewhere, and that was done through the encomienda system.
 The encomendero was also required to support the missionaries and to train the indios assigned to him how to grow various crops and raise farm animals.
 Through the encomienda system, the indios learned modern farming methods.
 Through the encomienda system, the carabao was imported from Vietnam to facilitate rice farming.
 All this stimulated modern agriculture.

 This is not to say that the encomienda system was perfect.
 Did it become corrupt?
 Yes, but not to the extent which ultranationalist anti-Hispanics wanted it to appear in our minds.
-True, abuses and corruption did take place.
+True, abuses and corruption did take place (that is why the friars later on opposed it).
 But which regime on Earth at any point in history was considered heaven?
 And if we are to compare the encomienda system to our modern political landscape, the encomenderos of yore would have looked like saints compared to our politicians today.

 For the sake of argument, let us say that the encomienda was filled with nothing but hardship and suffering for our indio ancestors.
 Should we still consider 28 July 1571 as La Laguna’s foundation date?
 Of course.
 In the case of La Laguna and 28 July 1571, the doctrine of res ipsa loquitur should come to mind.
 “The thing speaks for itself.”
 It doesn’t matter anymore if the encomenderos were drunkards or rapists.
 What is written on paper (i.e., the chart where the foundation date of La Laguna appears) should still be recognized and respected and should not be mixed with opinionated bull.